 Having an oily scalp may not necessarily be a bad thing.
 However, you can control sebum hair loss by cutting down on eating greasy and spicy foods.

 Washing your hair regularly also removes excess sebum.
 Many shampoos are mild which are ideal for everyday use to eliminate the greasy appearance.
 But these shampoos retain the nutrition and protection of the natural oils that your hair needs to be healthy.
-There are products like Nutrafol, that have a specialized supplement for men and another specialized supplement for women that encourages healthy hair growth and can prevent sebum hair loss.
+There are products like Nutrafol, with a specialized supplement for men and another specialized supplement for women that both encourage healthier hair growth.

 What Can I Do to Reduce Sebum Production?